Naval mine: Early 20th century

 The next major use of mines was during the Russo-Japanese War of 1904–1905.
 Two mines blew up when the Petropavlovsk struck them near Port Arthur, sending the holed vessel to the bottom and killing the fleet commander, Admiral Stepan Makarov, and most of his crew in the process.
 The toll inflicted by mines was not confined to the Russians, however.
 The Japanese Navy lost two battleships, four cruisers, two destroyers and a torpedo-boat to offensively laid mines during the war.
 Most famously, on 15 May 1904, the Russian minelayer Amur planted a 50-mine minefield off Port Arthur and succeeded in sinking the Japanese battleships Hatsuse and Yashima.

 Following the end of the Russo-Japanese War, several nations attempted to have mines banned as weapons of war at the Hague Peace Conference (1907).

 Many early mines were fragile and dangerous to handle, as they contained glass containers filled with nitroglycerin or mechanical devices that activated a blast upon tipping.
 Several mine-laying ships were destroyed when their cargo exploded.

-Beginning around the start of the 20th century, submarine mines played a major role in the defense of U.S. harbours against enemy attacks as part of the Endicott and Taft Programs.
+Beginning around the start of the 20th century, submarine mines played a major role in the defense of US harbours against enemy attacks as part of the Endicott and Taft Programs.
 The mines employed were controlled mines, anchored to the bottoms of the harbours, and detonated under control from large mine casemates onshore.